8 Best Legal Case Management Software Tools for Law Firms

 Cons:

-• Complex interface may take time to learn
+• Interface may take time to learn

-5. Smokeball – Case Management Software with Built-In Document Automation
+5. Smokeball – Productivity-Driven Case Management

 Key Features: